-I learn about many of those aspects during my time at UC Merced and still have much more to learn.
+I learnt about many of those aspects during my time at UC Merced and still have much more to learn.
 The team managing all of this is doing a fantastic job and is critical to every software running on top.
 I'm looking forward to stay involved but feel my skill are more on the development and higher level view of things ; I also do miss a lot of the broader Scientific Python ecosystem, nonetheless and despite trying my best to keep up and maintain IPython it is a tough task when using those things less on a day-to-day basis.

 Joining QuanSight (Time to unwind the stack)

-Starting May 1st (Friday) I'll be joining the fantastic team at QuanSight Labs, to add my expertise to the growing team who works – among many other things – on sustainability in open-source.
-QuanSight employs a number of open source maintainers and experts, and if you need this expertise or guaranties about the open-source projects you use, come talk to us, and have a look at QuanSight Training and Residency programs.
+Starting May 1st (Friday) I'll be joining the fantastic team at QuanSight Labs, to add my expertise to the growing team that works – among many other things – on sustainability in open-source.
+QuanSight employs a number of open source maintainers and experts, and if you need this expertise or guarantees about the open-source projects you use, come talk to us, and have a look at QuanSight Training and Residency programs.